Alfred Hero -Short Biosketch 3

 of the IEEE Signal Processing Society.
 Since 2011 he has been a member of the Committee on Applied and

-Theoretical Statistics (CATS) of the US National Academies of Science.
+Theoretical Statistics (CATS) of the US National Academies of Science, which he now chairs.

 Alfred Hero's recent research interests are in high dimensional spatio-temporal data, multi-modal data integration, statistical signal processing, and machine learning.
 Of particular interest are applications to social networks, network security and forensics, computer vision, and personalized health.